 “One of the main benefits of online coaching for me was the fact that I could work out in my neighbourhood at a time that worked well with my schedule.
 I also really liked being able to have accountability for every workout that I did, by inputting the weight and reps that I did for each exercise and sharing that with Karina through the fitness app.
 It was so easy and helpful!”

 You travel a lot

-I create challenging (and quick) body weight workouts for clients who won’t have access to any equipment while travelling.
-One of my clients is travelling for work this week, and wasn’t sure what equipment her hotel’s gym would have.
-I got her to send me a quick video clip of the gym when she arrived, and I then put together a workout she could do during her stay there.
+We create challenging (and quick) body weight workouts for clients who won’t have access to any equipment while travelling.
+One of our clients is travelling for work this week, and wasn’t sure what equipment her hotel’s gym would have.
+We got her to send us a quick video clip of the gym when she arrived, and we then put together a workout she could do during her stay there.

 You want to work out at home

 You don't need to go to a gym, if you don't want to!
 Many of our clients train in their own homes for various reasons, like taking care of young children, living in remote locations with no gyms available, or just simple convenience.